primaryobjects/employees/readme.md

 3. **Object-Oriented Design**:
    - The `Employee` base class defines shared properties like `Name`, `Department`, and `GetRate()`.
-   - Subclasses like `Contractor` and `FullTimeEmployee` extend the base class with specific behavior.
+   - Subclasses like `Contractor`, `SalaryE,ployee`, and `HourlyEmployee` extend the base class with specific behavior.

 ## Future Enhancements